top of page

 Luba_06.jpg

 The Pelléas Ensemble have made a name for themselves through their intimate, honest music-making and ambitious programming.
+Playing with “verve and polish” (The Times), they have won awards from the Royal Philharmonic Society, the Royal Overseas League and the Tillett Trust, and performed extensively across the UK and overseas.
+They were the winners of both the Grand Prize and the Audience Prize at the St Martin-in-the-Fields Chamber Music Competition.
 They are regularly praised for their compelling performance and immediate connection with audiences.
-Playing with “verve and polish” (The Times), they have won awards from the Royal Philharmonic Society, the Royal Overseas League and the Tillett Trust, and performed extensively across the UK.

-Their critically acclaimed debut album, ‘Nature and the Imagination’, (Linn Records 2021), presents a rich and expressive collection of repertoire spanning three centuries, and demonstrates the versatility of the ensemble.
+Their critically acclaimed debut album, ‘Nature and the Imagination’, (Linn Records), presents a rich and expressive collection of repertoire spanning three centuries, and demonstrates the versatility of the ensemble.
+Their next album will be released in 2025 (Tactus Records) after being recorded in Italy.
+Last year, they were Ensemble in Residence as part of the Britten Pears Young Artist Programme, during which time they worked and performed in Aldeburgh and at Snape Maltings.

 Anchor 1